Apahima/Adv_MRI_SEG/README.md

 ![Scan Series ISPY1](Img/Fig1.png)

-The main porpuse of the works is to create ML tool that could take women breast scan and segment the tumor area with highly precision.
-For developing such tool first scans (T1, MRI) were taken as database and U-net model choose and trained with verious structure and loss functions.
+The main purpose of the works is to create ML tool that could take women breast scan and segment the tumor area with highly precision.
+For developing such tool first scans (T1, MRI) were taken as database and U-net model choose and trained with various structure and loss functions.

 ### Database:
-Each series contain diffferent scans, for that specific work the scans that were used is:
+Each series contain different scans, for that specific work the scans that were used is:
 * Full scan
 * Scan with PE
 * Scan with SER
 * Breast Tissue Segmentation

-Full scan - contatin full breast scan without segmentation layer.
+Full scan - contain full breast scan without segmentation layer.
-PE scan - contain tumor responds to neoadjuvant treatment, i.e tumor segmentation SER scan - contain tumor responds to neoadjuvant treatment, i.e tumor segmentation Breast tissue segmentation contatin 3D cordinate of the segmantation box.
+PE scan - contain tumor responds to neoadjuvant treatment, i.e. tumor segmentation SER scan - contain tumor responds to neoadjuvant treatment, i.e. tumor segmentation Breast tissue segmentation contain 3D coordinate of the segmentation box.

-Note: PE and SER are different contast enhancement technique.
+Note: PE and SER are different contrast enhancement technique.

 For more information:
 <a href="https://wiki.cancerimagingarchive.net/display/Public/I+SPY-1+DCE+MRI+Data+Sharing+DICOM+Dictionary" target="_blank">`https://wiki.cancerimagingarchive.net/display/Public/I+SPY-1+DCE+MRI+Data+Sharing+DICOM+Dictionary`</a>

 ### Data Pre-Processing:
-Since the segmentation layers are full scan with tumor responds to neoadjuvant treatment there are some scans w\o actual responds to reatment, i.e w\o segmentation.
+Since the segmentation layers are full scan with tumor responds to neoadjuvant treatment there are some scans w\o actual responds to treatment, i.e. w\o segmentation.
 In additional, since the responds is non-uniform along the tumor, the scan has noise and holes that the pre-processing phase should deal with.
 The preprocessing tool include scans dynamic range exclusion and morphological operations.
 The dynamic range is Max. & Min. for the entire series.
-The morphological operation that used to eliminate noise and get resonable segmentation is OPEN with binary threshold of about 10%.
+The morphological operation that used to eliminate noise and get reasonable segmentation is OPEN with binary threshold of about 10%.
 All that is for reducing image noise and close segmentation areas - we assume the tumor have continuity.
 After the preprocess the segmentation layer were ready for training model.
 Pre-Processing show below:

 ![PreProcessingExample](Img/PreProcessing1.png)

 ### Model training:
-First the enitre data gather into pairs of scans and segmantation layer and then feed into U-net model.
+First the entire data gather into pairs of scans and segmentation layer and then feed into U-net model.
 The model ran with a lot of architectures configurations like below:

     # --lr 0.001 --epochs 100 --droupout 0.5 --num-chans 32 --pools 5